CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.anysize.md

 The input data for the 12US1, 12NE3, and 12LISTOS-training benchmarks was transferred from the AWS Open Data Program and installed on the EBS volume.

-This chapter describes the process that was used to configure and create the c6a.2xlarge ec2 instance.
+This chapter describes how to configure and create the c6a.(anysize) ec2 instance.

-See chapter 3 for instructions to run CMAQv5.4 for the benchmark cases.
+See chapter 3 for instructions to run CMAQv5.4 for the benchmark cases on a single VM.

 ### Verify that you can see the public AMI on the us-east-1 region.